-Maryon leaves them Instructions, one for each day.
+Maryon leave them Instructions, one for each day.
 There is a Butler in the castle to serve the character, but now he will present them the holy Instructions.
 Remember this: always talk in first person when playing your character.
 Now, play Mr. Keeton, the Butler, in order to give them the guides.
 One thing: remember the castle is haunted, so maybe he is like Lurch in The Addams Family2.
 And, by the way, a little secret: he is Maryon dressed up.
 As nobody has seen him in person and there are no photos of him, he is only famous for his name and career.
 The players must not know this ever; it has to be a doubt.
 In fact, I could simply not to say it; but if I did so, you wouldn't play Mr. Keeton as a very important character or at least not as important as it is; but the final decision about the identity of Mr. Keeton or Maryon is you.
 So, where was I?
 Oh, yes, the Instructions.
 So you say one at the beginning of the first Act (and each subsequent); try, as before, to embellish the announcement with description and questions.
 Then, let them play their characters.

 I will give some examples of instructions in the Appendices in the finished version of the game.
-But they all have to be ridiculous tests, to perform crazy improvisations.